 MBA is a great platform for you to enter the world of entrepreneurship.
 You will learn various skills with respect to innovation, strategy, and finance, which will prepare you to run your own business after graduation.
 You’ll also gain flexibility, which will allow you to transition from a full-time job to starting your own business.

-A business analyst is a person who analyses and comprehends the demands of a business area or organisation to offer technology solutions that are cost-effective and include computer procedures.
-Furthermore, they manage a project’s or an organisation’s requirements and communicate them to stakeholders, facilitators, and possible partners.
+A business analyst is a person who analyses and comprehends the demands of a business area or organization to offer technology solutions that are cost-effective and include computer procedures.
+Furthermore, they manage a project’s or an organization’s requirements and communicate them to stakeholders, facilitators, and possible partners.
 It is yet another excellent profession available after MBA.

-Both M.Com and MBA are highly recognised post graduate degrees that provide promising job prospects in respective fields.
+Both MCom and MBA are highly recognized post graduate degrees that provide promising job prospects in respective fields.
 Based on your interests, past experiences and future career prospects, choose a degree that’s the right fit for you.
-If you’re looking to pursue an online master’s degree, then Manipal University Jaipur’s online M.Com and MBA courses are the right choice, as it provides a hassle-free and flexible experience.
-If you’re a working professional looking to pursue an online MBA, then Manipal Academy of Higher Education’s (MAHE) online MBA programme will help you find a great career.
+If you’re looking to pursue an online master’s degree, then the online courses MCom and MBA programs offered through Online Manipal are the right choice, as it provides a hassle-free and flexible experience.
+If you’re a working professional looking to pursue an online MBA, then Manipal Academy of Higher Education’s (MAHE) online MBA program will help you find a great career.